ultrabug/ultrabug.fr/docs/index.md

 ### Open Source author and contributor

 I'm strongly involved in various Open Source communities and am spending a fair amount of my time contributing to Open Source projects.
+GitHub recognized me as [one of the 900 Open Source maintainers](https://github.blog/2022-06-24-thank-you-to-our-maintainers/) they rely on to run their platform.

 I am the author of several Open Source projects, for instance: